SpektraSystems/openshift-container-platform/docs/Lab 3: Deploying-workload-on-Openshift.md

 ```
 <img src="../images/98build_logs.jpg"/>

-6. Now we will deployment configuration by running the following command.
+6. Now, we will do deployment configuration by running the following command.
 ```
 oc get dc -o json
 {